Robert Bartini: Early life

-Bartini graduated from gymnasium in 1915, and upon the outbreak of the First World War was drafted into the Austro-Hungarian Army and sent to an officers' reserve school in Besztercebánya (now Banská Bystrica, Slovakia).
+Bartini graduated from gymnasium in 1915, and upon the outbreak of the First World War was conscripted into the Austro-Hungarian Army and sent to an officers' reserve school in Besztercebánya (now Banská Bystrica, Slovakia).
 Upon graduation in 1916, Bartini was sent to the Eastern Front where he was captured by Russian troops in June 1916 and detained at a prisoner of war camp in near Khabarovsk in the Russian Far East.
 He remained at the camp for the remainder of the war and was eventually released in 1920.
 Bartini returned home to find administration of Fiume being fought over by the local Italian and Croat populaces, as well as Italy and the Kingdom of Serbs, Croats and Slovenes, resulting in the Free State of Fiume.
 Bartini moved to Italy and received citizenship, where he became a member of the Italian Communist Party (ICP) and attended flying school in 1921, and began studying aerospace at the Politecnico di Milano in 1922.

 Soviet Union

 After the Fascist takeover in Italy in October 1922, the ICP sent Bartini to the Soviet Union as an aviation engineer, taking all the latest Italian design and avant-garde technology he was able to gather.
 Bartini received Soviet citizenship and changed his name to Robert Ludvigovich Bartini according to Eastern Slavic naming customs.
 Bartini initially worked at an airport near Khodynka Field in Moscow before occupying several engineering and command positions for the research wing of the Soviet Air Force.
-In 1928, Bartini began working for the Central Design Bureau building seaplanes near Sevastopol and the following year became the head of the department of amphibious experimental aircraft design, but was fired in 1930 for writing a letter to the Central Committee of the CPSU criticizing the existence of the organization.
-Bartini was quickly hired by the research wing of the Red Army where he began working on the Stal-series of airplanes.
+In 1928, Bartini began working for the Central Design Bureau building seaplanes near Sevastopol and the following year became the head of the department of amphibious experimental aircraft design, but was fired in 1930 for writing a letter to the Central Committee of the CPSU criticising the existence of the organisation.
+Bartini was quickly hired by the research wing of the Red Army where he began working on the Stal-series of aeroplanes.
 At the International Exhibition in Paris in August 1936, the Bartini Stal-7 broke the international speed record.
 He also published papers concerning aviation construction materials and technology, aerodynamics, dynamics of flight, and even theoretical physics.